Frequently Asked Questions

 Is the clay included?

-Clay is included in induction sessions, so you can enjoy the full process and take home your first finished pieces.
+Clay and firing costs are fully included in our Studio Inductions, so you can enjoy learning the basics and take home your first finished pieces without any extra fees.

 How long will it take to get my pieces back?